 Habilitative Services - Health care services and devices that help a person keep, learn or improve skills and functioning for daily living.
 Examples include therapy for a child who is not walking or talking at the expected age.
 These services may include physical and occupational therapy, speech-language pathology and other services for people with disabilities in a variety of inpatient and/or outpatient settings, or both.
-Habilitative services shall be covered under the same terms and conditions applied to rehabilitative and habilitative services under the plan contract.
+Habilitative Services shall be covered under the same terms and conditions applied to Rehabilitation Services under the Plan contract.